aptos-foundation/AIPs/aips/aip-41.md

 For example, a contract might naturally want to branch on a random value.
 This would create two possible execution paths: the "then" branch and the "else" branch.
 The problem is these paths could have **different gas costs**: one path could be cheaper while another path could be more expensive in terms of gas.

-As a result, an attacker could bias the execution of the function by **undergasing** the TXN that calls it, ensuring only the cheap path executes successfully while the expensive path always aborts with out of gas.
+This would allow an attacker to bias the execution of the function by **undergasing** the TXN that calls it, ensuring only the cheap path executes successfully (while the expensive path always aborts with out of gas).

-The attacker would have to repeatedly submit their TXN until the execution randomly lands on the cheap path, potentially wasting coins on gas when the execution randomly lands on the expensive path.
+Note that the attacker would have to repeatedly submit their TXN until the execution randomly takes on the cheap path.
-Nonetheless, the attacker could profit immensely: e.g., he might gain a lot more when the cheap path executes than he would lose by wasting gas in the attack.

-A simple vulnerable function follows bellow (some context is missing, but can be inferred):
+Although the attacker would be wasting funds when their TXN's execution takes the expensive path and aborts, the attack could nonetheless be worth it if the cheap path is sufficiently profitable.

+We discuss **mitigations** against this attack [in "Security Considerations" below](security-consideration-preventing-undergasing-attacks).

+#### An example of a vulnerable coin tossing function in a game

+A game might toss a coin and take two different execution paths based on it.
+This would be vulnerable to an undergasing attack.

+_Note:_ Not all helper functions & constants are defined, but the example should make sense nonetheless.

 ```rust
 entry fun coin_toss(player: signer) {